shiy1022/slab_qick_calib/README_experiments.md

 **Description**: Measures the phase coherence time (T2*) using a Ramsey sequence (π/2 - wait - π/2).
 T2 is a measure of how long a qubit maintains phase coherence in the x-y plane of the Bloch sphere.
 The Ramsey protocol uses two π/2 pulses separated by a variable delay time.

-The module supports two main measurement protocols:
+The module supports three main measurement protocols:
-1. Ramsey: Uses two π/2 pulses separated by a variable delay time
+1. **Ramsey**: Uses two π/2 pulses separated by a variable delay time
-2. Echo: Uses two π/2 pulses with one or more π pulses in between to refocus dephasing
+2. **Echo**: Uses two π/2 pulses with one or more π pulses in between to refocus dephasing
+3. **CPMG**: Uses a sequence of π pulses to dynamically decouple the qubit from the environment

 Additional features include:
 - AC Stark shift measurements during Ramsey experiments